shaunlebron/gh4st/text.md

 Pac-Man doesn't flip coins, so when he can't decide which turn smells better, he chooses in the following clockwise order: UP, RIGHT, DOWN, LEFT.

+## Release the Ghost!

+Meet Blinky, your first ghost.
+He behaves exactly like Pac-Man, except he prefers fruit of the Pac-Man variety (read: not an actual fruit).

+Press "Q" to cycle Blinky until he inevitably catches Pac-Man.

+## Blinky needs help

+Here you can see that Blinky has no hope of catching of Pac-Man here.
+His behavior simply won't allow him to.

+Press "Q" to cycle to the inevitable defeat.